 “Adult moth has brown forewings with a dark green sheen, and with a sharply defined broad white border along the edges of the wings.
 The hindwings are orange, with a black border and black comma in the middle.
 The moth has a wingspan of about 8cm.”
-A new sighting for the Conservation Area with no common name.
+A new sighting for the Conservation Area with the common name Green Fruit-piercing Moth.

 I.D. and text reference courtesy of Don Herbison-Evans and Stella Crossley.